projectestac/album/README.md

 This is a free software project.
 You can contribute to improving this browser extension by reporting [issues](https://github.com/projectestac/album/issues), translating it into other languages or sending [pull requests](https://github.com/projectestac/album/pulls).
 Thanks in advance!

-_Album_ is currently implemented for Chrome/Chromium and can be installed directly from the **[Chrome Web Store](https://chrome.google.com/webstore/detail/album/obknigmaekkacdkckfeegcfiefdaeked)**.
-We want to implement it also for **Mozilla Firefox** in the future (developers help wanted!)
+_Album_ is currently implemented and tested for Chrome/Chromium, Opera and Firefox.
+It is currently published on the **[Chrome Web Store](https://chrome.google.com/webstore/detail/album/obknigmaekkacdkckfeegcfiefdaeked)**.

 Special thanks to the excellent work done by **[Galleria.io](http://galleria.io)**, the open source engine beneath the image carousel.
 In addition to the basic free theme used by _Album_, they provide also with other nice and featured themes at cheap prices.

 Note that _Album_ does not copy images nor any type of files: it just deals with URLs pointing at remote resources.
-Issues with the images (slow loading, file not found...) are often related to problems with the origin of the images.
+Issues with the images (slow loading, _File not found_ errors...) are often related to problems with the origin of the images.

 This project was developed in HTML5, CSS and JavaScript.
 It makes use of three open-source libraries: